mbukatov/tendrl-wiki/SSL-Configuration-for-Tendrl.md

 ## What are the use cases?

-* Secure all user facing interfaces of Tendrl server machine (tendrl, grafana, graphite)
+* Secure all direct user facing interfaces of Tendrl server machine (tendrl web, grafana)
 * Secure all communications within storage cluster (etcd, carbon, ...)

-Since Tendrl server machine hosts all Tendrl services listening on some tpc port, we need to secure all of them.
+Since Tendrl server machine hosts all Tendrl services listening on some tcp port, we need to secure all of them.

 ## What needs to be done